reactivejson/cowboys/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/reactivejson/cowboys)](https://goreportcard.com/report/github.com/reactivejson/cowboys)
 ![](https://img.shields.io/github/license/reactivejson/cowboys.svg)

-Go implementation of Distributed cowboys shootout game
+Go implementation of Distributed cowboys shootout game.
+You can run the game in two ways:

+ - You can run this game using docker compose where we have a master to orchestrate the game and each player will run in it's own container.
+ - You can run this game using Kubernetes platform with helm

 ### Project layout